 This is the first study providing empirical evidence of the association between fire and forest loss in the DR. I assert that the results obtained increase knowledge on spatio-temporal patterns of forest loss.
-In addition, the findings could assist decision-makers in assessing the achievement of the SDGs, and in designing more effective policies for the long-term planning of nature conservation and fire management.
+In addition, the findings could assist decision-makers in assessing the achievement of the SDGs, and in designing more effective policies for the long-term planning of nature conservation and fire management for preventing wildfire and forest loss.